OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-to-service-fabric/deploying-a-package-to-a-service-fabric-cluster/index.md

 If you choose to override the deployment script, remember that your `DeployToServiceFabric.ps1` file must exist at **the root** of your package.
 It cannot be located in a subfolder.
 For reference, you can see how this filename is detected in your extracted package [here](https://github.com/OctopusDeploy/Calamari/blob/master/source/Calamari.Azure/Deployment/Conventions/DeployAzureServiceFabricAppConvention.cs).
 :::

-## Deploying to Multiple Geographic Regions
+## Deploying to multiple geographic regions

 When your application is deployed to more than one geographic region, you are likely to need per-region configuration settings.
 You can achieve this by creating a [Service Fabric Deployment Target](/docs/infrastructure/deployment-targets/azure/service-fabric-cluster-targets/index.md) per-region and assigning them to the same role and an appropriate environment.